Inflammable Material: Track listing

 The 2001 EMI CD reissue added the following tracks:

 The reissue includes the first part of an interview of Jake Burns by Alan Parker (the second part is included in the reissue of Nobody's Heroes).

-Chart Position
+Chart position

 This was the first album on an independent record label to enter the UK Top Twenty.

 Personnel

+Personnel taken from Inflammable Material liner notes.